Last updated on 20 October 2021

 Although your appetite may increase during pregnancy (and you should definitely eat adequate portions so you are not left hungry), pay extra attention to the food you are eating and the amounts you are consuming.
 Did you know that food quality matters more than food quantity?

-Here are 10 superfoods to eat to help ensure a healthy pregnancy.
+Here are 10 superfoods that are good for pregnant women to eat to help ensure a healthy pregnancy.
 If you’re in doubt, speak to your obstetrician & gynaecologist (O&G).

 1. Fatty fish (ie. salmon and cod)

 Salmon and cod are great sources of omega-3 fatty acids and protein.
 Omega-3 fatty acids are good for the heart and can promote fetal brain development.

 Salmon is a fantastic provider of docosahexaenoic acid (DHA), an omega-3 fatty acid that is a primary structural component of the human brain, cerebral cortex, skin, and retina.
 Salmon also contains calcium and vitamin B12.
 When choosing salmon, it is best to go for wild salmon as they have superior nutrition, lower levels of contaminants, and are better for the environment as compared to farmed salmon.